Leaflet: A guide to Adult Social Care and Health

 For more information on the eligibility criteria, read our factsheet: Who qualifies for our support?

-If your social care needs assessment shows that you have eligible needs, we’ll complete a financial assessment with you, to tell you what you will need to pay.
-Most people pay some or all of the costs of their care.
+If your Care Act needs assessment shows that you have eligible needs, we’ll do a financial assessment, to tell you what you will need to pay.

 Information and advice